Skip to main content Skip to accessibility

 But it's important to keep vaccinating, otherwise the disease can spread again.
 If enough people in a community are vaccinated, it's harder for a disease to pass between people who have not been vaccinated.
 This is called "herd" or population immunity.
 Herd immunity is particularly important for protecting people who cannot get vaccinated, such as those having treatment that damages their immune system.

-In Jersey, because our diseases patterns are similar to those in the UK, we follow the expert advice of Joint Committee on Vaccination and Immunisation (JCVI)VI.
-We try, wherever possible, to offer the same vaccinations as are recommended by JCVI to the recommended groups of people.
+In Jersey, because our diseases patterns are similar to those in the UK, we follow the expert advice of the UK Joint Committee on Vaccination and Immunisation (JCVI).
+We try, wherever possible, to offer the same vaccinations as are advised by JCVI for the recommended groups of people.

 For more information about Jersey vaccination schedule.